 Through FEE-HELP, the Australian Government pays the amount of the loan direct to ANU.
 Students repay their loans through the Australian taxation system once their income is above the minimum repayment threshold for compulsory repayment.
 Voluntary repayments may be made at any time regardless of income.

-Australian citizens and some permanent humanitarian visa holders (PDF, 49KB) who are enrolled in an award program are eligible to use FEE-HELP providing they complete a Request for FEE-HELP assistance on or before the census date of their first course in their current session/semester, and have not exceeded their FEE-HELP limit.
+Australian citizens and permanent humanitarian visa holders (PDF, 49KB) who are enrolled in an award program are eligible to use FEE-HELP providing they complete a Request for FEE-HELP assistance on or before the census date of their first course in their current session/semester, and have not exceeded their FEE-HELP limit.

 Students enrolled in a non-award program are not eligible to use FEE-HELP for that course.

 Permanent residents, New Zealand Citizens and temporary residents are not eligible to use FEE-HELP.

 No. Your income and assets do not affect your eligibility for FEE-HELP.
 Your income may result in you being required to start to repay your FEE-HELP debt.

 An eligible course of study is a subject which is part of a program leading to a higher education award (eg Graduate Certificate, Graduate Diploma or Masters by coursework).